simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - Sql server, oracle, mysql, postgresql, aurora, mariadb
     - Aurora
         - You can create custom endpoints (load balanced) to handle criteria other and RO or RW
+        - Failover of primary instance:
+            - If you have replicas, flips CNAME record to the replica
+            - if no replica attempts new DB in same AZ
+            - then attempts to create new DB in different AZ
     - Multi AZ - DR
     - Read Replica - Performance
     - OLTP